 Furthermore, you also have the ability to style and label the marker as well as set markers using K/M/G suffixes for big values, e.g. “325K” instead of 325000.

-We hope you find this feature as useful as we do to make your graphs and ScreenBoards even easier to understand for you and your team.
+We hope you find this feature as useful as we do and that it makes your graphs even easier to understand.
 If you’re interested in creating your own custom dashboards and graphs, you can try Datadog for free for 14 days.